1863 Assistant Director, Student Employment

 SUPERVISION

-The Assistant Director, Student Employment Services receives supervision from the Director, Community Engagement and Operations.
+The Assistant Director, Student Employment receives supervision from the Director, Community Engagement and Operations.
 This position supervises full-time and part-time staff, graduate assistants, and student employees.

 OFFICE OF HUMAN RESOURCES